agutikov/shashki/README.md

 I mean that "possible" (according to the rules) moves are the same as "valid" ones.

+Also processing items one-by one can lead to violation of the following rule:
+"Jumping is mandatory and cannot be passed up to make a non-jumping move."

-So seems that move validator is not required.
+So seems that move validator is not the optimal design.

 The possible solution with two callbacks could be:
 - A callable that generates the possible straight-line moves for a piece, including possible capturing at most a single enemy.